cern-eos/eos/doc/quickstart/docker_image.rst

 EOS Docker Installation
 =======================

-If you want to try EOS and get up a test instance in two minutes, a docker installation is the way to do that.
+A docker installation is the easiest way to go if you want to try EOS and get up a test instance in two minutes.

-We rovide EOS docker images with all the necessary components installed and ready to use.
+We provide EOS docker images with all the necessary components installed and ready to use.

 Preparation